Risk Factors

 Any future sale of a substantial number of shares in a capital raising transaction could depress the trading price of our stock.

 In order to raise additional capital, we may in the future offer additional shares of our common stock or other securities convertible into or exchangeable for our common stock at prices that may not be the same as the then current trading price of our common stock.
 The price per share at which we sell additional shares of our common stock, or securities convertible or exchangeable into common stock, in future transactions may be higher or lower than the then current trading price of our common stock.
+As of February 15, 2021, our two largest shareholders own an aggregate of 12,651,582 shares (including 1,782,531 shares underlying warrants) (representing approximately 53.0% of our outstanding shares, including shares issuable upon exercise of these warrants but not including any other warrants, options or convertible debt outstanding to other entities).
+If some or all of such shares are sold by such stockholders, it may have the effect of depressing the trading price of our common stock and could make it more difficult for us to raise capital if needed in the future.

-Approximately 45.6% of our common stock, after giving effect to exercise to a warrant, is owned by a single individual, who is also a principal of AD Pharma LLC and MainPointe Pharmaceuticals LLC, and that individual is also party to our Second Amended and Restated Voting Agreement.
+As of February 15, 2021, approximately 44.8% of our common stock, after giving effect to exercise of a warrant, is owned by a single individual, who is also a principal of AD Pharma LLC and MainPointe Pharmaceuticals LLC, and that individual has right to designate a director.

 At June 28, 2019, we entered into a Promissory Note with Mr. Schutte that consolidated existing promissory notes into a single Note with a principal amount of $6.0 million (after including accrued and unpaid interest through that date).
 To secure our performance of our obligations under the Note, we granted Mr. Schutte a security interest in all of our assets.
-Terms of the consolidated Note provide for a July 1, 2023 maturity date rather than the previous maturity date of January 2, 2020, interest at a fixed rate of 7.5% per annum with all payments of principal and interest deferred to maturity.
+Terms of the consolidated Note provide for a July 1, 2023 maturity date rather than the previous maturity date of January 2, 2020, interest at fixed rate of 7.5% per annum with all payments of principal and interest deferred to maturity.
 The Note is convertible into Acura common stock at $0.16 per share.
 As additional consideration, Mr. Schutte received a warrant to purchase 10 million shares of the Company’s common stock at a price of $0.01 per share.
+With our consent, Mr. Schutte assigned and transferred to AD Pharma, effective June 28, 2019, all of his right, title and interest in this Note, its associated Security Agreement and the Warrant to purchase 10 million common shares of our stock.
+Mr. Schutte is an investor in AD Pharma.

 The combination of Mr. Schutte’s direct share ownership, control of one of our key licensing partners, the right to designate a director to oversee the long-term affairs of our company, his ownership interest in AD Pharma LLC and the security interest AD Pharma has in all of our assets gives him considerable influence over our business and affairs.
-As a result, Mr. Schutte, as a practical matter is able to control all matters requiring approval by our shareholders, including the approval or rejection of mergers, sales or licenses of all or substantially all of our assets, or other business combination transactions.
+As a result, Mr. Schutte, as a practical matter, is able to control all matters requiring approval by our shareholders, including the approval or rejection of mergers, sales or licenses of all or substantially all of our assets, or other business combination transactions.
 The interests of Mr. Schutte as a shareholder and creditor may not always coincide with the interests of our other shareholders and as such he may and cause the Company to take action to advance his interests to the detriment of our other shareholders.
 Accordingly, you may not be able to influence any action we take or consider taking, even if it requires a shareholder vote.

 Our common stock is deemed a “penny stock,” which would make it more difficult for our investors to sell their shares.